teemow/Blog/source/_posts/2004-06-25-the-ipod-slider.markdown

 ---

-The &lt;a title=&quot;The iPod Slider&quot; href=&quot;http://www.gizmodo.com/archives/the-ipod-slider-016718.php&quot;&gt;The iPod Slider&lt;/a&gt; is a very nicht mockup of a potential new iPod.
+The &lt;a title=&quot;The iPod Slider&quot; href=&quot;http://www.gizmodo.com/archives/the-ipod-slider-016718.php&quot;&gt;The iPod Slider is a very nicht mockup of a potential new iPod.
 This thing looks just lovely and watching videos on it would be a blast, even if it's small. :)